 To get the best possible harvest from any soft fruit, you need to ensure that the plant is supplied with adequate water at all times.

-An erratic supply of moisture to your crops will not only be likely to reduce them but also encourage the development of tougher skins.
+An erratic supply of moisture to your crops will not only be likely to reduce them but will also encourage the development of tougher skins.
 These tough skins may then, in turn, be prone to splitting when water suddenly becomes available again.

 All this watering need not mean using more mains water.
 Fix a diverter to the downpipe from your bath or shower for a good, regular supply.
 Replenish any mulches if necessary at any stage during the warmer summer months.